 Suggested Activities for Working With Students and Adults

-School Psychology Awareness Week (SPAW) is a fun, easy way to highlight the important work school psychologists and other educators do to help all students thrive.
+National School Psychology Week (NSPW) is a fun, easy way to highlight the important work school psychologists and other educators do to help all students thrive.

 Suggested Activities for All Ages

 Build social skills.
-The poster provides some initial ideas for character traits and roles that students can focus on to engage in prosocial behaviors which can help students develop and maintain strong relationships.
-Discuss the ideas on the poster and consider why your students might see themselves in these different ways.
-Help them brainstorm other activities that will help them build self-confidence and connect with others in order to focus on an area that has meaning to them.
-Have them role-play specific behaviors with you or other members of the group and discuss when would be ideal times to try to engage in the behaviors that constitute the different roles.
+The poster provides some initial ideas for prosocial behaviors that can help students envision the power of possibilities to develop and maintain deep friendships.
+Discuss the ideas on the poster and consider why they might be good suggestions for the students in your group.
+Help them brainstorm other activities that will help them build self-confidence and connect with others in order to overcome barriers and understand what’s possible.
+Have them role-play specific behaviors with you or other members of the group and discuss when would be ideal times to try to engage in these behaviors.
 Consider sending each student with a homework assignment to try one new or challenging behavior from the list and report back at your next meeting.

 Connect with school-wide positive behavior interventions and supports.
 Consider your school rules and how these behaviors support them.
 Help students see how engaging in these behaviors will help them meet personal or classroom goals.
 Encourage teachers to provide intermittent positive reinforcement in the form of verbal comments, thumbs up, or even school-wide tokens (e.g., key, leveling lock, etc.) for engaging in these types of behaviors.
 Include the words and explanations in the school's morning announcement.
 Consider using the poster as a kick-off to a year-long focus on positive social behaviors.
 For example, create a bulletin board that changes weekly or monthly to highlight different behaviors and other aspects of positive school psychology.

 Create personal progress steps.
-Work with the art teacher or individually with students to have them create personal posters depicting what they would like to focus on in themselves.
-These may feature a goal, a key thematic characteristic as well as the steps that they want to take to reach a goal.
+Work with the art teacher or individually with students to have them create personal posters depicting how they can activate the power of possibility.
+These may feature the action words on the poster, a key theme or the steps that they have taken to discover and explore new possibilities.

 Perspective taking.
 Engage students in a discussion or activity about what it would feel like to be on the giving and receiving end of the activities.
 Use role-playing to help them understand another's perspective.
-Highlight the power of empathy and gratitude to create broader understanding, acceptance, collaboration, thankfulness and well-being in school.
+Highlight the potential for empathy and gratitude to create broader understanding, acceptance, collaboration, thankfulness and well being in school.

-Build self-esteem and confidence.
-Lead a discussion about what focusing means.
-With students' help, list the steps needed to concentrate on learning a new skill such as riding a bicycle, learning to swim, or memorizing the multiplication table.
-Have them write these steps perhaps in a game (reference NASP poster) and discuss how they connect to success.
-Have students write or draw a picture illustrating a time when they persevered and succeeded by maintaining their focus even though they felt like giving up.
+Build self esteem and confidence.
+Lead a discussion about what perseverance sustained by hope means.
+With students' help, list the steps needed to learn a new skill such as riding a bicycle, learning to swim, or memorizing the multiplication table.
+Have them write these steps perhaps in a game (reference NASP poster and the key words of possibilities) and discuss how they connect to success.
+Have students write or draw a picture illustrating a time when they persevered and succeeded even though they felt like giving up.
+Ask them to identify the hope and power of what they believed was possible that got them to persist.
 Then, discuss the feelings associated with their achievement such as pride, happiness, self-confidence, and self-esteem.
 These types of lessons can positively impact the classroom environment.

-Give out "Find Your Focus" bookmarks to provide a regular visual reminder.
-This bookmark reflects the School Psychology Awareness Week theme as well as key reminders of how students and staff can highlight any number of items in our lives to focus in on to work towards our goals and thrive.
+Give out The Power of Possibility bookmarks.
+This bookmark reflects the School Psychology Week theme as well as key reminders of how students can remember the power of what’s possible for them.
 A thematic word can direct us into taking steps toward positive change in their lives and the lives of others.
-These bookmarks are an excellent giveaway for families/guardians attending Back-to-School nights or conferences.
+These bookmarks are an excellent giveaway for families/guardians attending Back-to-School nights or conferences if hosting those in person.
 They are also excellent data collection tools for students.
 Have them tally on an attached paper how many behaviors they engage in during the course of a week.
 You can order bookmarks for a small cost through the NASP website.

 Link to the Gratitude Works program.
 Identify one of the actions that embody gratitude and select one of the Gratitude Works activities to do.

 Start the day in a positive light.
-During morning class meetings, the teacher can pick one password, a key thematic word, that can help us set goals or lead discussions to help children create the connections necessary for skill building.
+During morning class meetings, the teacher can pick some possibilities that can help students set goals or lead discussions to help children create the connections necessary for skill building.
 Further, teachers can pick one item that represents a positive social interaction.
 That would be the theme of the morning meeting.
 As they share, each student takes a turn to do or say something that reflects the general idea.

 Classroom lesson.
-Work with teachers to design a writing, social studies, or health lesson on how they can find their unique areas of focus which can impact on peers, adults, and students themselves.
+Work with teachers to design a writing, social studies, or health lesson on small acts of positive behavior that can have a larger impact on peers, adults, and students themselves.
 Have students pick different suggestions from the list or develop one of their own to relate how even small behaviors, particularly interpersonal ones, can leave a lasting impression on others and change the course of your day and that of others.
 Some suggestions could be, Have students write about the password or thematic word or behavior and why it is important to them or to others.
 Talk about how kind acts "ripple" and change how everyone is feeling and acting.
 Work with speech pathologists to include the words in vocabulary and concept formation lessons.

 Hold a scavenger hunt.
 Have students work as a class-wide team to each find someone throughout the day who is demonstrating one of the concepts or behaviors from the poster.
 See if together the class can identify all of the concepts.
 Or have students select five concepts to find that day and see if each student can find people demonstrating these concepts.
 Provide an opportunity to share at the end of the day.